• Release History

 Please note: Modifying the printer type will discard all changes you have done in the current setting!

-After configuration and starting the service for printing, you can start to configure a workflow including the service-based printing option.
+After configuring and starting the service for printing, you can start to configure a workflow including the service-based printing option.

 Troubleshooting: